Home

 Lorraine had a loving and friendly but firm way of managing this group of creative and independant individuals, so we soon came to affectionaly call her "Mother Superior."
 Gradually Lorraine handed the directorship duties over to her daughter Penny.
 Lorraine will be greatly missed, but never forgotten!

 Lorraine had a flare for colors and styles, sewing her own clothes from an early age.
 Later, she concentrated on crafts, dolls and quilt projects, combining flashy new fabrics with the colorful stash left over from the closing of her fabric store, which she owned with her sister-in-law Sally.
-She was an active member of both the doll and quilting clubs on Vashon, plus part of a small group of island sewers who make hundreds of lap quilts for Fred Hutchinson Cancer Center patients.
+She was an active member of both the doll and quilting clubs on Vashon, plus part of a small group of island sewers who made hundreds of lap quilts for Fred Hutchinson Cancer Center patients.
 Her later years were filled with quilting projects for American Hero Quilts.
 She will always be known for her unusual soft sculptures which she sold on consignment and her colorful, individual sweatshirt jackets, that she wore everywhere.

 Back to Top